Coleman-Weinberg dynamics of ultralight scalar dark matter and GeV-scale right-handed neutrinos: Model definition and dynamics at zero temperature

 The \HNLs are fermions, and their quantum corrections do not induce symmetry breaking.
 Let us note that the stability of the theory depends on the choice of $\lambda_R$ and $\varphi_R$, which is unsurprising; a negative quartic coupling will have a potential that is unbounded from below.
 In fact, these two quantities together form a renormalization group (RG) invariant quantity.
 If $\varphi_R$ is varied, then $\lambda_R$ adjusts itself such that physical predictions are unaffected.

 Let us now softly break our $\mathbb{Z}_4$ symmetry with the introduction of the Higgs-portal coupling proportional to $A$.
-A simple spurion analysis tells us that the coefficient of the cubic correction we have neglected, $\phi^3$, will be proportional to $A^3/m_H^2 \ll A$.
+The dominant contribution to the cubic coefficient comes from a loop of \HNLs and is given by $c_3 \sim \frac{1}{16\pi^2} g^3 m_N = \frac{1}{16\pi^2} g^4 \varphi_0$.
+One can check {\it a posteori} that for $\varphi_0$ given by \cref{vev-g} this is very small.
 Therefore, even in the presence of the Higgs-portal, neglecting the cubic interaction of the scalar potential is still an excellent approximation.

 The parameters we consider here are such that the Higgs field's dynamics are only slightly perturbed by the presence of the secluded sector.
 We may therefore set the Higgs field to its Standard Model vev at $T=0$.
 Since $A/m_H\ll 1$ it is legitimate to neglect loop corrections from the Higgs portal.
 The CW potential then assumes the form,